youngershen/django-easy-validator/README.md

 the rule indicates the given field shoud be empty string or it should be a none-empty string, like '\r\n\r\n' it will return a
 False, becaus  '\r\n' is A **empty** string, the '' wille return True, because it is a normal empty string.

+### integer

+this rule check the give value if it's a proper decimal integer

+### pos_integer

+the positive value version the integer value

+### neg_integer

+the negative value version the integer value

+### percentage

+check the give value if it's a integer  value from 0 to 100

+### ip_address

+just check the given value if it's a ip address, both checks for ip v4 and v6 address.

 ## Advanced Topic